Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

+maps the equations of motion of the Hamiltonian normal form (\ref{eq:hnffpu}) into the integrable KdV form (\ref{eq:ord4}). \end{proposition} \begin{proof} The proof consists in a long, though direct computation.
+Details can be found in \cite{GalloneLM}.
+Observe that, according to the grading (\ref{eq:fpugrad}), $g\sim \lambda$, which does not affect the first order normal form. \end{proof}

-This question is open for generic initial data (even if generically supported on lower modes), but has recently been addressed for initial data closed to the travelling wave.
-In \cite{GPR} it is proved that for almost-travelling waves, FPU can be conjugated to KdV using Kodama transformations always to the second order, and to the third order only if parameters correspond to a one-dimensional curve in the space of parameters containing the Toda lattice.
+A natural question arises now, namely whether it is possible to construct a normal form transformation, including the Kodama procedure, conjugating the continuous FPU equations to those of the KdV hierarchy to perturbative orders higher than the second one.
+This is an open problem for initial data generically supported on lower modes, but it has recently been addressed for initial data close to the traveling wave.
+In \cite{GPR} it is proved that for almost-traveling waves, the conjugation to the third-order works only if the parameters correspond to a curve in the space of parameters containing the Toda lattice.

-All these analysis, making use of the methods of rigorous perturbation theory for infinite dimensional Hamiltonian systems, can also be used to obtain a criterion to deduce whether the FPU phenomenon (formation of a metastable packet of modes) is present or not.
-Following \cite{PonBam08}, we now concentrate on generalised FPU-systems, that are mechanical systems whose Hamiltonian is given by \eqref{eq:FPUHam} with

-Since, as showed above, integrability of the resonant normal form plays an important role in the explanation of the FPU phenomenon, one is naturally led to the study of the $\beta$-model and systems with higher degrees of nonlinearity to check the occurrence and relevance of integrability.